-Course Component: Practicum Grade Component: LG/SNC Elective Basis
+Academic Career: Undergraduate Course Component: Practicum Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: ENGWRT 0410 or Instructor Permission

 ENGWRT 1650 - PLAYWRITING 1

 A beginning course in writing for the stage.
 Starting with short scenes, students will work towards understanding the craft and art of constructing theatre stories to be performed by actors.
 The final project will be a one-act play.
 Throughout there will be emphasis on the stage effectiveness of the writing and opportunity for informal performance of student scripts.